Inferring Magnetic Field Morphology and Dust Scattering Geometry from Mid-IR Polarimetry: the Extended Aitken Method: Application to CanariCam Data

 \subsection{Imaging Polarimetry of W51 IRS2}

-} Extensive analysis of W51 IRS2 imaging polarimetry was presented in \citet{Telesco23}.
+Extensive analysis of W51 IRS2 imaging polarimetry was presented in \citet{Telesco23}.
 Applying the Aitken method to Stokes spectra finds emissive and absorptive polarization magnitudes across W51 IRS2 that are among the highest ever detected in the mid-IR.
 Using the extended Aitken method to fit the data does not significantly change the results shown in that publication.
-The scattering component is determined by the elevated polarization at 8.7 $\mu$m, as plots in Figures \ref{W51-AE+EAS-IRS2W} and \ref{W51-AE+EAS-LacyJet} show.
-At these sightlines the elevated 8.7 $\mu$m polarization can be fit better with the extended Aitken method (right plot), but the original Aitken method still produces an adequate fit with just two components.
+Figures \ref{W51-AE+EAS-IRS2W} and \ref{W51-AE+EAS-LacyJet} show two sightlines at which the elevated 8.7 $\mu$m polarization can be fit better with the extended Aitken method (right side plots), but the original Aitken method still produces an adequate fit with just two components.
 The spatial distribution of polarization is essentially the same when the extended Aitken method is applied.
-However, there is a small amount of scattering component detected, having maximum $p_S(10.3\mu\text{m}) = 2.8\%$, but mostly $p_S(10.3\mu\text{m}) < 2\%$.
-This reduces the maximum 10.3 $\mu$m polarization of absorptive component from 19.7\% to 18\%, and the maximum of emissive component from 16.5\% to 16\%.
-The PA of the scattering component is essentially the same as the emissive component.
-The extended Aitken method does not prove there is scattering polarization, but it does slightly improve the results, as shown in Figure \ref{PA-Diff-W51} of the next section.
+There is a small amount of scattering polarization component detected, having maximum $p_S(10.3\mu\text{m}) = 2.8\%$, but mostly $p_S(10.3\mu\text{m}) < 2\%$.
+This reduces the maximum polarization of the absorptive component from 19.7\% to 18\%, and maximum of emissive component from 16.5\% to 16\%, at 10.3 $\mu$m.
+The PA of the scattering polarization component is essentially the same as the emissive component.
+Most sightlines are fit well with the original Aitken method, and the extended method produces mostly the same results.